Budget-friendly Interior Design Market Finds That Add Style

 We’ve shared in this blog about our fantastic finds online and at various stores, and how we can create reproductions of high-end furniture.
-But we also have one more tool in our bag, and that is shopping at antique stores and flea markets.
+But we also have one more tool in our bag, and that is shopping at antique stores and flea markets for interior design furniture.
 I love shopping at these stores, so here are a few tips on what to look for and what to avoid.
 Get ready to dig!

 • If your décor is more of a vintage or country theme, you are likely to be more successful at these markets.
 However, you can also find older items that fit modern styles – such as a retro geometric 60s lamp that works well in a contemporary setting.